MayaUWI/Maya.UWI.github.io/README.md

 * Will not link new GPA table to Years table as that can be calculated by application  _(YearGPA= SUM(select semester.CurrentGPa as results where ....)/count(results))_  something like that...
 * Decide whether to make a general adapter that handles all table creation,deletion and update with the same functions. or create separate functions for all 7 tables (... probably not the latter)
 * My tasks :
-	* Add functionality to course detail page- Got assigned to Christopher
+	* [ ] Add functionality to course detail page- Got assigned to Christopher
-	* Create year detail page UI- (was assigned originally to Michael) Completed
+	* [x] Create year detail page UI- (was assigned originally to Michael)
-	* Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)- Completed
+	* [x] Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)
-	* Write to sqlite- In progress(continued)
+	* [ ] Write to sqlite- In progress(continued)
-	* Access and pull from sqlite- In progress (Paused)
+	* [ ] Access and pull from sqlite- In progress (Paused)
-	* Update sql data and reflect in correct fields
+	* [ ] Update sql data and reflect in correct fields

 ### 24th October 2018